austinjalexander/udacity_data_viz_final_project/README.md

 After performing exploratory data analysis on this particular [set of data](https://github.com/austinjalexander/udacity_eda_final_project/blob/master/_OLD/wineQualityInfo.txt), what seemed like obvious groupings emerged.
-Alcohol, volatile acidity, and sulphates appeared to affect the (perceived) quality of red wines, at least among those wine experts consulted in the making of this data set.
-Thus, if I were given a new red wine with these properties listed, I would be very confident using merely this visualization to predict how it would be scored.
-I was very to use this data set to create an interactive visualization.
+Alcohol, volatile acidity, and sulphates appeared to affect the (perceived) quality of red wines, at least among those wine experts consulted in the making of the data set.
+Thus, if I were given a new red wine with these properties listed, I would be very confident using my final visualization to predict how it would be scored.

 ## Design
 Initially, based on my exploratory data analysis, I wanted to visualize clusters of the data (i.e., not individual points).
-Here is my initial
+Here is my initial visualization after exploring:
-visualization:
 ![Initial Visualization](images/initial.png)

 I wanted to use color to indicate quality scores and the _x_ and _y_ axes